-Hey, I’m Leon Zhao — a human-computer interaction researcher and engineer with a background in EECS and design (at least, that’s where I’ve landed for now).
+Hey, I’m Leon Zhao — a human-computer interaction researcher with a background in engineering and design.

-But the 18-year-old me wouldn’t have seen this coming.
+But the 15-year-old me wouldn’t have seen this coming.

 In high school, I loved both physics and art but struggled to find ways to connect them.
-When I started college, my dream was to work in the animation industry.
-I spent late nights learning Blender, crafting short films frame by frame, and eventually founded WashU’s first animation club — a space for other storytellers like me.
+When I started college, my dream was to work in animation.
+I spent late nights learning Blender and founded WashU’s first animation club.

 But along the way, I stumbled into something unexpected: I didn’t just want to animate digital worlds.
 I wanted to build ways to interact with them.

-It hasn’t always been a straight path.
 I entered engineering without much technical background and often felt like I was catching up.
-But that same uncertainty pushed me to explore, combine, and reframe — to make the technical more human, and the human more technical.
-I learned how to design printed circuit boards, control inverted pendulums, debug Unity errors, and — most importantly — keep storytelling at the heart of it all.
+But that same uncertainty pushed me to explore, combine, and reframe.

 Today, I finally find myself in spaces where design and engineering meet.
-What ties it all together isn’t just tech — it’s care, curiosity, and a desire to make interactions more intuitive, more embodied, and more felt.
+What ties it all together isn’t just tech — it’s a desire to make interactions more intuitive, more embodied, and more felt.

 Sept 2025 – Dec 2026